android-js/androidjs-core-webview/README.md

-# Native Gradle Sample
+# Android JS Sample

 An Android Studio project that uses the [`Node.js on Mobile`]( https://github.com/janeasystems/nodejs-mobile) shared library.

-The sample app runs the node.js engine in a background thread to start an HTTP server on port 3000 and return the `process.versions` value.
-The app's Main Activity UI has a button to query the server and show the server's response.
-Alternatively, it's also possible to access the server from a browser running on a different device connected to the same local network.
+The sample app runs the node.js engine in a background thread to start an Main process which is written by user.
+The app's Main Activity UI has a webview which renders the UI templates (HTML/CSS) which is provided by user as view.

 ## How to run
  - Clone this project.
- - Download the Node.js on Mobile shared library from [here](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.3/nodejs-mobile-v0.1.3-android.zip).
- - Copy the `bin/` folder from inside the downloaded zip file to `app/libnode/bin` (There are `copy-libnode.so-here` files in each architecture's path for convenience).
-If it's been done correctly you'll end with the following paths for the binaries:
-   - `app/libnode/bin/arm64-v8a/libnode.so`
-   - `app/libnode/bin/armeabi-v7a/libnode.so`
-   - `app/libnode/bin/x86/libnode.so`
-   - `app/libnode/bin/x86_64/libnode.so`
- - In Android Studio import the `android/native-gradle/` gradle project.
-It will automatically check for dependencies and prompt you to install missing requirements (i.e. you may need to update the Android SDK build tools to the required version (25.0.3) and install CMake to compile the C++ file that bridges Java to the Node.js on Mobile library).
+ - In Android Studio import the `androidjs-core` gradle project.
+It will automatically check for dependencies and prompt you to install missing requirements (i.e. you may need to update the Android SDK build tools to the required version (28.0.3) and install CMake to compile the C++ file that bridges Java to the Node.js on Mobile library).
  - After the gradle build completes, run the app on a compatible device.